"First question: so you have messed with my life before?"

 They played for the regular three-beer limit and then called it quits.

-"Philbert, I can't tell you how comforting today has been.
-I mean, you have always been a little quirky but not near so far out there," Lou said.
+"Philbert, I can’t tell you how comforting today has been.
+I mean, you have always been a little quirky, but not near so far out there," Lou said.

 "Anything bud."

-"I feel good but I'm going full tilt boogie.
-Please don't spread it around about the Passant thing.
-People would ask questions that I can't answer and that would be an unnecessary burden that I don't have the mental collateral to deal with right now."
+"I feel good, but I’m going full tilt boogie.
+Please don’t spread it around about the Passant thing.
+People would ask questions that I can’t answer, and that would be an unnecessary burden that I don’t have the mental collateral to deal with right now.

 "You got it."
 Lou was a man of his word.

-With a bit of a buzz he started walking home when Passant's voice piped up.
+With a bit of a buzz, he started walking home when Passant’s voice piped up.

-"That went well and good call to swear Lou to secrecy."
+"That went well, and good call to swear Lou to secrecy."

-"Libby is waiting for you at the house and you should take the rest of the day off and relax," Passant recommended.
+"Libby is waiting for you at the house, and you should take the rest of the day off and relax," Passant recommended.

 "OK."

 This Sunday was bright and calm, which helped with his mood.
-Philbert did his due diligence for the morning then headed up to the shop.
+Philbert did his due diligence for the morning, then headed up to the shop.

-"Good morning Kiddo, you sound better today," greeted Passant.
+"Good morning, kiddo, you sound better today," greeted Passant.

-"Here's where it's at for y'all.
-Friday you accepted the logic behind my explanation about why we need secrecy with this project.
-I can tell you why I will not answer many questions and if you accept my argument then the result will be better questions.
+"Here’s where it’s at for y’all.
+Friday, you accepted the logic behind my explanation about why we need secrecy with this project.
+I can tell you why I will not answer many questions, and if you accept my argument, then the result will be better questions.
 OK?"

 "You bet!"

-"It roughly translates to The Perfect Father Concept.
+"It roughly translates to the Perfect Father Concept.
 Parents will loom over a baby to protect the child from its own ignorance and vulnerability.
-The child will learn the basics: fire burns, knives cut and for goodness sake, don't run with scissors."
+The child will learn the basics: fire burns, knives cut, and for goodness’ sake, don’t run with scissors."

-"But at a certain point the child must be allowed to choose its own path, to make its own mistakes and learn from them.
-Every child is different, one may be attracted to math, one may be attracted to sports, one may enjoy building things.
-There will be false starts, bumps and bruises and embarrassments.
+"But at a certain point, the child must be allowed to choose its own path, to make its own mistakes, and learn from them.
+Every child is different; one may be attracted to math, one may be attracted to sports, one may enjoy building things.
+There will be false starts, bumps and bruises, and embarrassments.
 This is how we grow into unique persons.
 This is also how life evolves from single-cell organisms to unique intelligent beings."

-"We can help humans to a point but you must be allowed to mature on your own path.
-You must suffer the bumps and bruises, you must feel the triumphs without undue influence from the outside," Passant explained patiently.
+"We can help humans to a point, but you must be allowed to mature on your own path.
+You must suffer the bumps and bruises; you must feel the triumphs without undue influence from the outside," Passant explained patiently.

 "Who is the ‘we’ you referred to?"
 Philbert asked.

-"Dear lord — we humans are on the verge of extinction?"
+"Dear Lord, we humans are on the verge of extinction?"
 Philbert had always hoped that if humanity were ever given this verdict, it would come with more syllables.

-"How many advanced races are there?"
+"My job?
+How many advanced races are there?"

 "We don’t know."

-"How many advanced races are on earth now?"
+"How many advanced races are on Earth now?"

-"Won't say."
+"Won’t say.

-"I can do this however — I've uploaded a document that outlines the critical steps that advanced life must take to survive.
+I can do this much, however: I’ve uploaded a document that outlines the critical steps that advanced life must take to survive.
 There is nothing new here.
-Your scientists and wise men and women have known all of this for many generations."
+Your scientists and wise men and women have known all of this for many generations.

-"Why me, what could I possibly do?"
+"Why me?
+What could I possibly do?" said Philbert in a pleading voice.

-"That, dear Philbert, is up to you.
-Bye bye," — with the sound of a whistling teapot.
+"That, dear Philbert, is up to you."

 "I have a surprise for you," she said toward the end of the evening.

-Libby pulled a package out of her overstuffed purse and handed it to him.
-Libby's purse was a multi-dimensional anomaly.
-In the package was airline, hotel and car reservations.
-There were receipts for his camping stove fuel, trail food and supplies.
-They had been purchased and were waiting at the outfitter's shop.
+In the package were airline, hotel, and car reservations.
+There were receipts for his camping stove fuel, trail food, and supplies.
+They had been purchased and were waiting at the outfitter’s shop.

 "Have you been talking to Lou?
 He thinks that I’m loopy too."

-She was right and he was somewhat disturbed that he didn't think of it himself.
+She was right, and he was somewhat disturbed that he didn’t think of it himself.